My flock is enrolled in the Scrapie Free Certification Program (SFCP) - Export Category - Enrolled: 2012-10-30 - Status

 Around 1990, small flocks of the original smaller type Southdowns were gathered up and labeled Olde English Babydoll Southdowns to differentiate them from the larger modern Southdown, and a registry was formed to register these sheep - the Olde English Babydoll Registry (OEBR).
 In 2003, the North American Babydoll Southdown Association and Registry (NABSSAR) was formed.
 The majority of my sheep are dual registered.
-If one is not, it is most likely because the original breeder was not a member of both registries so the sheep was not registered in both.
+If one is not, it is most likely because the original breeder was not a member of both registries so the sheep was not registered in both registries.

 Currently people raise these docile sheep for their wool, as pets, for grazing orchards and vineyards, or as grass trimmers in pastures, and for their flavorful meat.
 The Babydoll Southdown breed is perfect for today's smaller acreage farms.
 Their diminutive size makes them the perfect sheep for children to start out with in 4-H. Today's breeders believe breed preservation is of utmost importance and strive to keep this wonderful breed of sheep from forever being lost.

-I breed my sheep during the months of November/December.
+I breed my sheep during the months of October/November.
 Around that time, be sure and check my home page for a link to a page showing the breeding pairs and pedigrees of the prospective lambs.
-Most of the lambs will be born in the months of April/May and will be weaned and ready to go to their new homes in late June/July.
+Most of the lambs will be born in the months of March/April and will be weaned and ready to go to their new homes in June.
 See Purchasing a Lamb for more information.

 My breeding goal is to produce lambs that:

 have terrific personalities.

 are parasite resistant.

 have a coefficient of inbreeding of ≤ 1.5% for ≤ 10 generations of known ancestry (recommended is ≤ 12.5%).